apoloa/MoneyCount/readme.md

 MoneyCount [![Build Status](https://travis-ci.org/wholedev/MoneyCount.svg?branch=master)](https://travis-ci.org/wholedev/MoneyCount)
 ===========

-This repository contains a project using Objective-C using TDD.
-This project represents a wallet that allows you to add different types of coins showing the end the sum all in one type of coins.
+This repository contains a project using Objective-C with TDD.
+The project represents a wallet that allows add different types of coins adding all in one type.

 It has been configured with use Travis for continuous development.